EmmaGabrielsson/CourseSubmission_Project_ManeroApp/README.md

-# CourseSubmission Project - Manero
+# CourseSubmission Project - ManeroApp

 ## Project Overview
 The CourseSubmission Project - Manero is a comprehensive e-commerce website developed by our project group.
 Below, you'll find details about the project and instructions to explore it.